nonblocking/mashroom/packages/plugin-packages/mashroom-storage/README.md

 ### storage-provider

-Registers a Storage Provider that can be used by this plugin.
+This plugin type adds a a new storage implementation that can be used by this plugin.

-To register a storage-provider plugin add this to _package.json_:
+To register a new storage-provider plugin add this to _package.json_:

 ```json
 {